 Benefits Of Gardening

-Studies have shown that even just half-hour spent gardening can help lower cortisol levels.
+Studies from researchers have shown that even just half-hour spent gardening can help lower cortisol levels.
 Cortisol is the body’s stress hormone so having a little less of it in our bodies can only be a good thing.
-Becoming immersed in;

 - Digging, to replace garden turf